dart-lang/language/working/0546-patterns/patterns-feature-specification.md

 *   **Record binder or matcher**:
-    *   If the pattern has any positional fields, then the base type schema is `Destructure_n_<F...>` where `_n_` is the number of fields and `F...` is the context type schema of all of the positional fields.
+    *   If the pattern has any positional fields, then the base type schema is `Destructure_n_<F...>` where `_n_` is the number of fields and `F...` is the context type schemas of all of the positional fields.
     *   Else the base type schema is `Object?`.
     *   The base type schema is extended with getters for each named field subpattern in `p` where each getter's type schema is the type schema of the corresponding subpattern.
+(If there is no subpattern because it's an implicit variable pattern like `(field:)`, the type schema is `?`.)

 *   **Variable binder**:
     *   If `p` has a type annotation, the context type schema is that type.